CodePicnic/codepicnic-cloud/Operations.md

-** Swarm Master
+### Swarm Master

 * Get information about Docker Swarm: running and stopped containers and status of the nodes (healthy, unhealthy, pending, etc.) .
-Because we are using [Overcommit.md](overcommit), status of Reserved CPUs/Memory is not real.
+Because we are using [Overcommit](overcommit), status of Reserved CPUs/Memory is not real.

     docker -H :4000 info